ikaranmali/azure-telemetry-monitoring/README.md

 ![2 screen](/screenshots/3.ico)

-## Configuring the samples
+## Configuring the utility

-Both samples use environment variables to retrieve configuration.
+utility use environment variables to retrieve configuration.

 * If you are using a connection string to authenticate:
   * set IOTHUB_DEVICE_SECURITY_TYPE="connectionString"